scribe-org/Scribe-iOS/CONTRIBUTING.md

 # Contributing to Scribe-iOS

-Thank you for your consideration in contributing to Scribe-iOS!
+Thank you for your interest in contributing to Scribe-iOS!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.